YAST-Yet-Another-Software-Team/YADA/README.md

 ## Overview

-**Favorie** a businesses that relies on motor delivery often coordinate couriers manually, which is slow and hard to track.
+**Favorie** a businesses that relies on motor delivery often coordinate couriers manually, which is slow, time consuming and hard to track.
 YADA solves this by letting **Favorie** request a courier, matching the request to a nearby available **Courier**, and tracking the delivery in real time from request through completion.

 ## Key Features